 As a social misfit, You start your search for meaning while you are young enough to make a difference.
 You do not waste the precious gift of time.

-According to Viktor Frankl, the meaning of life lies in finding a purpose and taking responsibility for ourselves and other human beings.
-By having a clear “why” we can face all the “how” questions of life.
+According to Viktor Frankl, life’s meaning lies in finding a purpose and taking responsibility for ourselves and other human beings.
+By having a clear “why,” we can face all the “how” questions of life.